nginxinc/kubernetes-ingress/docs/content/app-protect-waf/configuration.md

     apBundle: "<policy_bundle_name>.tgz"
 ```

-> **Note**: Before applying policy, WAF Policy bundle must be created and put on the volume.
+> **Note**: Before applying policy, WAF Policy bundle must be created, copied to a volume,  and the volume must be mounted to `/etc/nginx/waf/bundles`.

 ## OpenAPI Specification in NGINX Ingress Controller